Struggling with Notice Period: How Can I Convince HR to Accept a Buyout?

 Dear sir,

-If I resigned from organisation and can't serve notice period then what to do.my notice period is 30 days as per appointment letter before confirmation but hr says your notice period is 90 days.
+If I resigned from the organization and can't serve the notice period, then what should I do?
+My notice period is 30 days as per the appointment letter before confirmation, but HR says your notice period is 90 days.

-Please suggest - I don't want to serve notice period, I want to pay against notice period.
+Please suggest - I don't want to serve the notice period; I want to pay against the notice period.

 9871103011

-First of all you be sure as to whether your notice period is one month or three months.
-If in your appointment letter, the notice period is one month, it should be hold good but if your Hr says that it is for three months, you can ask for the document or company policy where it has been laid down.
-Once you are confirmed about the exact duration of your notice period, you can accordingly.
-If you don't want to serve the company after resignation and leave early, in that case you have to pay for the notice period.
+First of all, you need to be sure whether your notice period is one month or three months.
+If your appointment letter states the notice period is one month, it should be considered valid.
+However, if your HR department claims it is three months, you can request to see the document or company policy where this is specified.
+Once you have confirmed the exact duration of your notice period, you can act accordingly.
+If you do not wish to complete the notice period after resignation and leave early, you will be required to pay for the notice period.

 saswatabanerjee

-Incidentally, if your appointment letter says the notice period was 1 month, then that applies, unless there is a change that was notified to you and that you have accepted, either explicitly or by not responding stating that you do not accept the revised terms of employment.
+Incidentally, if your appointment letter states the notice period was one month, then that applies unless there was a change that was notified to you and that you have accepted, either explicitly or by not responding, stating that you do not accept the revised terms of employment.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute